l1a/dog/README.md

-    -J, --json               Display the output as JSON --color, --colour=WHEN   When to colourise the output (always, automatic, never) --seconds                Do not format durations, display them as seconds --time                   Print how long the response took to arrive
+    -J, --json               Display the output as JSON --color, --colour=WHEN   When to colourise the output (always, automatic, never) --seconds                Do not format durations, display them as seconds

 ### Meta options